An Investigator’s Guide to BeenVerified: A Deep-Dive Analysis for Professionals

 • Address Lookup: This function enables investigators to input a physical address and receive a report containing property details, including deeds, assessed values, ownership history, and information on current and past residents.
 It is a key tool for property verification and identifying associates of a subject.

 • Vehicle Lookup (VIN/License Plate): This is a notable and influential feature that distinguishes BeenVerified from some competitors.
-By searching a Vehicle Identification Number (VIN) or license plate number, users can access vehicle-specific reports that may include accident history, salvage records, technical specifications, and recall information.
+By searching a Vehicle Identification Number (VIN) or license plate number, users can access vehicle-specific reports, including accident history, salvage records, technical specifications, and recall information.
 This is particularly useful in investigations where a vehicle is a key element.

 • Username Search: In an era of digital aliases, this tool is critically important.
-It allows a search for a specific username across a reported 120+ social networks, helping to connect a subject’s online persona to their real-world identity.
+It allows searching for a specific username across a reported 120+ social networks, helping connect a subject’s online persona to their real-world identity.

-To better illustrate the practical applications for a professional, the following table maps BeenVerified’s services to their primary investigative use cases.
+The following table maps BeenVerified’s services to their primary investigative use cases:

 Service NameDescriptionPrimary Investigative Use Case